Serum creatinine clearance; Kidney function - creatinine clearance; Renal function - creatinine clearance

 Do not stop taking any medicine before talking to your provider.

 The urine test involves only normal urination.
 There is no discomfort.

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or a slight bruise.
 This soon goes away.

-By comparing the creatinine level in urine with the creatinine level in blood, the creatinine clearance test estimates the glomerular filtration rate (GFR).
-GFR is a measure of how well the kidneys are working, especially the kidneys' filtering units.
+The creatinine clearance test compares the creatinine level in urine with the creatinine level in blood.
+This gives an estimate of the glomerular filtration rate (GFR).
+GFR is a measure of how well the kidneys are working, mainly the kidneys' filtering units.
 These filtering units are called glomeruli.

 Clearance is often measured as milliliters per minute (mL/min) or milliliters per second (mL/s).
 Normal values are:

-Abnormal results (lower than normal creatinine clearance) may indicate:
+A lower than normal creatinine clearance may indicate: